Interaction between initial behavior of temperature and the mean curvature of the interface in two-phase heat conductors: Introduction

-Our proof in section \ref{section_Proof_of_Theorem 2.1} consists of several steps: We first introduce a principal coordinate system at each point on the interface together with the mean curvature of the interface.
-Then we straighten the interface and introduce a scaling for our blow-up arguments.
-To perform further asymptotics for $U_\lambda$ as $\lambda \to +\infty$, we utilize the regularity theory, in particular the interior estimates, for the second order elliptic equations of divergence form whose coefficients are H\"older continuous in all but one variable developed by \cite{CKV1986, Dong2012, LN2003, LV2000, XB2013}.
-Their interior estimates guarantee compactness to employ the blow-up arguments.
-The most important is the analysis of the second term $S_\lambda$ in the asymptotic behavior of $U_\lambda$ as $\lambda \to +\infty$.
-Both Lemma \ref{uniform bounds for S_lambda} coming from Lemma \ref{new simple barriers elliptic} and the preliminary estimate \eqref{Lipschitz norm of coefficients for the equation} play a key role to utilize their interior estimates.
-Once interior estimates are obtained, the uniqueness of the limit functions guaranteed by a maximum principle (see Proposition \ref{maximum principle} in Appendixes) plays a key role in the blow-up arguments.
+Our proof in section \ref{section_Proof_of_Theorem 1.1} consists of six steps: We first introduce a principal coordinate system at each point on the interface together with the mean curvature of the interface.
+Next we straighten the interface and then introduce the standard parabolic scaling with a small positive parameter $\varepsilon$ for our blow-up arguments.
+To perform further asymptotics for the scaled solution $v^\varepsilon$ as $\varepsilon \to 0^+$, we utilize the regularity theory, in particular the interior estimates, for the second order parabolic equations of divergence form whose coefficients are H\"older continuous in all but one variable developed by Dong \cite{Dong2012}.
+Dong's interior estimates guarantee compactness to employ the blow-up arguments.
+The most important is the analysis of the second term $S^\varepsilon$ given by \eqref{function for the second mean curvature term} in the asymptotic behavior of $v^\varepsilon$ as $\varepsilon \to 0^+$.
+Both Lemma \ref{the zeroth-order approximation} coming from Lemma \ref{new simple barriers} and the preliminary estimate \eqref{Lipschitz norm of coefficients for the equation} play a key role in utilizing the interior estimates.
+Once interior estimates are obtained, the uniqueness of the limit functions guaranteed by the comparison principle for the Cauchy problems plays a key role.
+Here both of the limit functions $v^*, S^*$ are explicit.
+Finally, the uniform convergence on the interface in Theorem \ref{th: asymptotic formula in time} also follows from the blow-up arguments.

-Section \ref{section_Applications} gives some applications of Corollary \ref{constant mean curvature} and Theorem \ref{th: asymptotic formula in time} to the overdetermined problems for two-phase heat conductors where the interface includes a stationary isothermic surface.
-Moreover, in Remark \ref{final remark}, we mention that Theorem \ref{th: asymptotic formula in time} and Corollary \ref{constant mean curvature} enable us to relax the regularity assumptions of some previous results in \cite{KS2023, CSU2023, SaJMPA2020, CMS2021}.
-Finally, in Appendixes, we quote two ingredients: one is Karamata's Tauberian theorem (Theorem \ref{th:Karamata}) from \cite[Theorem 6.33, p.167]{B2020} and the other is the maximum principle (Proposition \ref{maximum principle}) for a class of elliptic equations in unbounded domains in $\mathbb R^N$ from \cite[Proposition A.3, p.207]{SaJMPA2020}.